tshepang/blog/content/arts/'How Many' by Busta Rhymes.rst

 (simply titled **How Many**).
-Busta Rhymes is among the most highly-skilled of all rappers, ever, but hardly ever performs in supreme tracks, so was excited to listen to his take on one of the best hip-hop tracks ever (from `the best ever hip-hop album`__).
+Busta Rhymes is among the most highly-skilled of all rappers, ever, but hardly ever performs in supreme tracks, so I was excited to listen to his take on one of the best hip-hop tracks ever (from `the best ever hip-hop album`__).